-People with opioid use disorder should receive services that are respectful of their gender identity, sexual orientation, socioeconomic status, education, intellectual capabilities, housing, age, background (including self-identified cultural, ethnic, and religious background), and disability.
+People with opioid use disorder should be provided services that are respectful of their gender, sexual orientation, socioeconomic status, housing, age, background (including self-identified cultural, linguistic, ethnic, and religious backgrounds), and disability.
+Equitable access to the health system also includes access to culturally safe care.
+Language, a basic tool for communication, is an essential part of safe care and needs to be considered throughout a person's health care journey.
+For example, in predominantly Anglophone settings, services should be actively offered in French and other languages.